mui/material-ui/docs/src/pages/components/avatars/avatars-de.md

 If there is an error loading the avatar image, the component falls back to an alternative in the following order:

 - the provided children
-- the first letter of tha `alt` text
+- the first letter of the `alt` text
 - ein generisches Avatar-Symbol

 {{"demo": "pages/components/avatars/FallbackAvatars.js"}}